 What to do there: This isn’t an overly large museum, so you should be able to see everything within a few hours.
 Make sure that you spend some time exploring the jade, coin, and furnishings collections from the Ming and Qing Periods.
 Also, stop by the gift shop afterwards to take home a great souvenir.

 What to do there: You must spend some time at this market, otherwise, you can’t really say that you’ve experienced Shanghai!
-If you want to get the most from the experience, make sure you fast for most of the day and then arrive ready to eat!
+If you want to get the most from the experience, make sure you stay in a hostel nearby, fast for most of the day and then arrive ready to eat!
 Try some steamed buns, spareribs with rice cakes, crab shell cakes, and pan-fried buns stuffed with pork just to start with.
 And from there, try anything that looks or smells good!

 Why it’s so awesome: The Oriental Pearl Radio and TV Tower was built in 1991 and has become a Shanghai must-see.
 It offers views over the Bund and the river as well as some great entertainment options.
 The building contains a revolving restaurant, a shopping mall, the Space Hotel, and a VR rollercoaster ride.
 So, even if you’re afraid of heights, you’ll find something to do in this building.